scrabbletank/farhome-rules/rulesdoc.md

 Deep water, thick brush, or a rubble filled room could be considered difficult terrain.
 When moving over difficult terrain every tile of movement costs an extra tile.
 For example, to move through a deep river 2 tiles wide you need to spend 4 tiles of movement.
 Climbing a wall or rock face also takes an extra tile of movement, with a difficult to climb wall taking 3 tiles of movement for every 1 tile climbed.

 #### Traps and Hazards
 Dungeons may be filled with traps or other hazards.
 Traps may be hidden, triggered only by a careless step or trip of a wire.
-Other hazards are blatantly obvious, like a pool of lava or omnious pit.
+Other hazards are blatantly obvious, like a pool of lava or ominous pit.
 While the exact mechanics of a trap or hazard is left up to the GM, characters can attempt to search or spot traps around them.
 Characters that succeed on a perception or investigation challenge may spot a trap or understand how it's triggered.

 Hazards, such as a pool of lava or acid, are more obvious.
 Creatures that enter those tiles take damage immediately, taking damage again at the start of their turn for as long as they are in the hazard.
 A creature doesn't need to willingly move into a hazard to be affected by it.
 Characters can shove or push other creatures, or cast spells that knock creatures back.